Approximate Computing Survey, Part I: Terminology and Software & Hardware Approximation Techniques: Approximate Computing Survey

 \section{Approximate Computing Survey}

 \textbf{Scope and Contribution:} The literature includes surveys on Approximate Computing that target specific areas, e.g., arithmetic circuits \cite{2020_Jiang_IEEE} and logic synthesis \cite{2020_Scarabottolo_IEEE}, or focus on a single approximation technique, e.g., precision scaling \cite{2020_Cherubin_ACMsrv}.
 In~\cite{swagath:2020} and~\cite{csur:arme}, a thorough analysis of software and hardware approximation techniques, respectively, is provided, but they are both laser-focused on DNN applications.
-Similarly, the survey of \cite{edge:survey} mainly reviews the impact of AxC on edge computing and none of the~\cite{2020_Jiang_IEEE, 2020_Scarabottolo_IEEE, 2020_Cherubin_ACMsrv, swagath:2020, csur:arme, edge:survey} surveys cover approximations from system level down to circuit level. \emph{In contrast, our survey covers the entire computing stack, reviewing and classifying all the state-of-the-art approximation techniques from the software, hardware, and architecture layers for a wide range of application domains.} Table~\ref{tb_srv} reports a list of surveys that can be classified along with our survey, showing a qualitative comparison and key aspects that characterize each work.
-In our work, we form the AxC stack (pyramid of design layers) as shown in Figure \ref{fg_ac}, and analyze techniques and approaches from all the layers.
+Similarly, the survey of \cite{edge:survey} mainly reviews the impact of AxC on edge computing and none of the~\cite{2020_Jiang_IEEE, 2020_Scarabottolo_IEEE, 2020_Cherubin_ACMsrv, swagath:2020, csur:arme, edge:survey} surveys cover approximations from system level down to circuit level. \emph{In contrast, the proposed two-part survey covers the entire computing stack, reviewing and classifying all the state-of-the-art approximation techniques from the software, hardware, and architecture layers for a wide range of application domains.} Table~\ref{tb_srv} reports a list of surveys that can be classified along with the proposed one, showing a qualitative comparison and key aspects that characterize each work.
+In the current work, the AxC stack (pyramid of design layers) is formed as shown in Fig.~\ref{fg_ac}, and design techniques \& approaches from all the layers are analyzed.
 In fact, this is the traditional computing stack with the addition of various kind of approximation techniques across the design layers (from the application and software down to the hardware and device).
+It is worth mentioning that the proposed two-part survey is the first to report a quantitative analysis with numerical assessments at this extent.